Holly-Transport/MicroMakers/README.md

  - Computer memory
  - Electric circuits
  - Programming fundamentals (variables and constants, functions, loops, logic, and math)
- - The “making” process (problem statement, solution design, testing and iteration, documentation, and dissemination)
+ - The “making” process (problem statement, solution design, testing and iteration, documentation, and sharing)

  ## Materials
  In this open-source repository, you will find: